 Regulatory fees are imposed and collected in Peru from specific categories of regulated entities, including those operating in the mining sector.
-Mining companies pay these fees based on a percentage of their monthly revenues to OSINERGMIN (0.
-21% in 2014 and 0.19% in 2015) and OEFA (0.15%) to recover the regulatory costs associated with enforcement activities, policy and rulemaking.
+Mining companies pay these fees based on a percentage of their monthly revenues to OSINERMING (0.19%) and OEFA (0.15%) to recover the regulatory costs associated with enforcement activities, policy and rulemaking.
 Non-payment of regulatory fees on a timely manner may result in penalties and interests.